vlampietti/edx_analysis/README.md

 ## Getting Started

 These instructions will help you install a working copy of the notebook on your machine.
+The datasets are not included in this repository, so you will have to either a) link your application to a cloud database (I use Google BigQuery) or b) load csv files into your application folder.

 ### Setting up the environment: